 The following will help you increase brand familiarity and trust:

 - Share content from similar but non-competing brands

 - Develop a presence both online and offline

 5. Consider a Face for Your Brand

 If you have limited resources, you can generate a similar effect with a unique brand voice.
-For all content that you do create, make sure that is distinctive and specific to your brand.
-This establishes brand trust and familiarity and it demonstrates your brand’s essence.
+For all the content that you create, make sure that the voice is specific to your brand.
+Your brand’s voice establishes trust, familiarity, and it demonstrates your brand’s essence.